JakeTrevor/talks/qpl-survey/qpl-survey.md

 ---
 ### What I didn't talk about:

+The section of quantum assemblies used to be much longer; in particular its worth looking at:
+- QIR
+- QSSA

 Other approaches to quantum computing

 - e.g. quantum annealing

+---
-Other interesting problems:
+### Other interesting problems:

 - Networking
   - many interesting quantum algs. are cryptographic & meant to involve communication.
 - Memory management
   - currently all qubit allocation is strictly static
-  - In fact it's often even worse than that - tools like Quiskit don't even have a stack; all qubits must be allocated at startup.
+  - In fact it's often even worse than that - tools like Qiskit don't even have a stack; all qubits must be allocated at startup.

 ---
+### (More) Interesting problems
 - Cost modelling
   - I briefly mentioned this, but modelling costs for QC is critically important for effective optimisation
   - its also quite complicated, and very hardware dependent.